 - The Central Government will make a contribution to the Pension Fund equal the amount contributed by the eligible farmer.

 - The pension fund will be managed by LIC (Life Insurance Corporation of India) and will be responsible for the pension payout.

-- If, the death of the subscriber happens during the period of contribution, the spouse shall have the option of continuing the Scheme by paying regular contribution.
+- If the subscriber dies during the period of contribution, the spouse shall have the option of continuing the Scheme by paying a regular contribution.

 - An interesting feature of the Scheme is that the farmers can opt to allow his/her monthly contribution to the Scheme to be made from the benefits drawn from the Pradhan Mantri Kisan Samman Nidhi (PM-KISAN) Scheme directly.